Ficus bizanae

-The Pondoland fig (Ficus bizanae) is a species of fig that is endemic to forests of coastal South Africa, where it is threatened by habitat loss.
+The Pondoland fig (Ficus bizanae) is a species of fig that is endemic to the coastal forests of South Africa's Eastern Cape and KwaZulu-Natal provinces, where it is threatened by habitat loss.

 Their figs are borne on old wood, in small clusters on stumpy branchlets.
 Their leaves have entire margins, usually have rounded bases, and sometimes have acuminate tips.
 It is pollinated by Courtella wasps.

 The Heart-leaved fig, Ficus polita, is a similar forest species, but is distributed towards the north.